London likely to move into toughest tier of COVID-19 restrictions - BBC | Health

 London likely to move into toughest tier of COVID-19 restrictions - BBC

-However the capital, whose 9 million people and world-leading financial centre make it the engine of the British economy, is currently only in the second highest tier of restrictions.
+However the capital, whose 9 million people and world-leading financial centre make it the engine of the British economy, is currently only in the second-highest tier of restrictions.
 A countrywide review of the tier system is scheduled to take place on Dec.
-16, although London Mayor Sadiq Khan said it was possible a decision on London could come as early as Monday.

-"We've seen over the last few days a big increase in the virus," Khan told Sky News.
-Health secretary Matt Hancock was due to speak in parliament at 1530 GMT.
+16, although a decision could come sooner with Health Secretary Matt Hancock due to speak in parliament at 1530 GMT and then later host a press conference.

 The main difference between the top two tiers is that bars and restaurants, which can stay open under certain conditions in tier two, must close their doors in tier three and can only operate takeaway services.
 There are also additional restrictions on socialising, but workplaces and schools are told to remain open.

+"Moving into Tier 3 before Christmas will be deeply disappointing for Londoners, and a terrible blow to the capital's hospitality, leisure and cultural sectors," said John Dickie, Director of Strategy and Policy at business campaign group London First.
+London was one of the first parts of the country to be hit by the coronavirus during the initial March-to-May peak, but until recently a second wave has been more concentrated in northern and central England.

 Data published last week showed case rates per 100,000 people in London stood at 191.8, putting the city ahead of regions that have stricter rules in place, such as the West Midlands.
 Based on that data, the government raised concerns about the spread of the virus in London schools and announced a programme of mass testing.
-On Sunday, one region of the capital unilaterally decided to close its schools altogether.
+Two regions of the capital have unilaterally decided to close their schools altogether.

 - READ MORE ON: